 Our Common Stock is listed on The Nasdaq Global Market and our Public Warrants are listed on The Nasdaq Capital Market under the symbols "ZFOX" and "ZFOXW," respectively.
 Prior to the consummation of the Business Combination, L&F Class A Common Stock and L&F Public Warrants were listed on NYSE American under the symbols "LNFA" and "LNFA.WS," respectively.
-As of September 22, 2022, there were 170 holders of record of our Common Stock, 1 holder of record of the Public Warrants and 2 holders of record of the Private Placement Warrants.
+As of March 1, 2023, there were 123 holders of record of our Common Stock, 1 holder of record of the Public Warrants and 2 holders of record of the Private Placement Warrants.
+We believe a substantially greater number of beneficial owners hold shares of Common Stock or Warrants through brokers, banks or other nominees.
+As of March 1, 2023, we had 118,513,684 shares of Common Stock issued and outstanding.